Agent256/iiClient/README.md

 ## iiClient

-iiClient is a customized, preconfigured modpack intended to provide players with useful tools for technical Minecraft.
-In addition, mods are configured by default to be legal on the TeenagersGaming Minecraft Server.
-Here is an explanation of some of the various mods included:
+iiClient is a modpack configured to be useful to the average minecraft player.
+It includes many mods which provide information and efficiency, as well as a host of backend optimization mods.
+This pack is in honor of iiEthan (a TG mod), so all mods by default are legal on TG.

 ## Credits